The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/basic-guide.md

 * Executioner's Gallows
 * Plentiful Harvest

   * This will clip if your GCD is faster than 2.47, or you have high ping.
-If the clip here is bothersome, or over a quarter of your GCD cast, use the Early Gluttony opener.
+Please see High ping/ SKS optimizations below.
   * Enshroud
 * Void Reaping